timescale/docs/self-hosted/configuration/configuration.md

 ### Disk-write settings

 In order to increase write throughput, there are [multiple settings][async-commit] to adjust the behavior that PostgreSQL uses to write data to disk.
-We find the performance to be good with the default (safest) settings.
+In tests, performance is good with the default, or safest, settings.
 If you want a bit of additional performance, you can set `synchronous_commit = 'off'`([PostgreSQL docs][synchronous-commit]).
 Please note that when disabling